sfermigier/Planet-GTLL/README.md

 How better?

-- Uses a "standard" templating engine (ex: Jinja)
+- Uses a modern templating engine (Jinja)
 - Archives
+- Filters, NLP on feeds
+- Serves dynamic and static content
-- Filters
+- Extensible

 But still:

-- Hype-easy to deploy
+- Hyper-easy to deploy